 The importance of keeping the scaffolding designer informed is paramount as on this project they were not told until we were well into the artwork and they insisted on additional fixing points which meant unexpected costs to than client.

-Installing the Mesh Building Wrap Screen was never going to be easy.
+Installing the Scaffold Wrap was never going to be easy.

 The installation was carried out by the scaffold contractor under the supervision of Justin Murray and took a total of 15 men to lift the building wrap into place.